-Freed-Hardeman University has advanced voice, data, and video networks connecting 25 major buildings.
-Triplex outlets in offices, classrooms, laboratories, and residence hall rooms provide access to these networks.
-Community and campus cable TV service is available in the residence halls and is part of the room charge.

-Four major student computer laboratories, smaller department laboratories, and library microcomputers are available each day and most evenings during school terms.
-Personal computers may be purchased from selected vendors at a discount for stand-alone or network use.
-For a semester fee, a student may access the campus computer network from any residence hall room by using a personal computer (Apple Macintoshes, IBM PCs, and IBM PC-compatibles are being used) provided by the student and an asynchronous interface cable provided by the university.
+Freed-Hardeman University has advanced voice, data, and video networks connecting virtually every building on campus.
+Outlets in offices, classrooms, laboratories, and residence hall rooms provide access to these networks.
+Cable TV service is available in the residence halls and is part of the room charge.
+Four major student computer laboratories, smaller department laboratories, and library computers are available each day and most evenings during school terms.
+Access to the Internet and the campus network is provided in dorm rooms wirelessly (802.11b/g/n) and wired via Ethernet jacks.
 A student may use university-owned laboratory equipment for personal computing when it is available and with some limitations.
 Faculty in each department have written computer courseware.
 Every program of study requires the use of computing in one or more courses.
-Students may use computing resources in the library and in general use laboratories without charge.
+Students may use computing resources in the library and in general-use laboratories without additional charge.